Ashutosh2407/winelibrary/README.md

 Instead of browsing endless wine lists, users can simply describe what they’re craving — like *“fruity and bold with a hint of spice”* — and WineLibrary will return curated recommendations that match their palate.

 Built with Python, Django, and Scikit-learn, this project uses natural language processing to interpret flavor descriptions and match them with the right wines.
 It's a solo project aimed at making wine discovery intuitive, fun, and taste-driven.

+## 🧑‍🍷 Usage

+Once the server is running, you can start exploring WineLibrary via your browser.

+### 🔍 Search for Wines
+1. Navigate to the homepage.
+2. Enter a taste description (e.g., *“crisp and floral with citrus notes”*).
+3. Submit your query to receive wine recommendations tailored to your palate.

+### 💡 How It Works
+- The app uses **NLP techniques** to analyze your input and match it with wine flavor profiles.
+- Recommendations are generated using a **vector similarity model** built with Scikit-learn.
+- **Caching** is used to speed up repeat searches.

+**WineLibrary** is all about simplifying the wine discovery process — just type what you're in the mood for, and let the engine do the rest!